Rahul-Rav/School_District_Analysis/README.md

 The students_complete.csv has every student sorted by name and School ID along with which school they attend, their gender, grade, and their reading and math scores.
 The schools_complete.csv has each school sorted by School ID and contains information on the size of each school and their budgets.

 ## Results

+* How the district summary is affected:

+* How the school summary is affected:

+* How replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to other schools:

+### Affect of replacing the ninth-grade scores on
 ## Summary